-We have a number of links with Year 1 throughout the year and the children are able to observe what goes on as the two classrooms are either side of the F2 classroom.
-The F2 children will access the Year 1 classrooms at regular times throughout Summer 2 and in accordance to planned timetable.
+We have a number of links with Year 1 throughout the year.
+The F2 children will access the Year 1 classrooms at regular times throughout Summer 2.
 Children are encouraged to visit the Year 1 classrooms with messages and to share their work achievements.

-The children will spend a whole day in their new classroom meeting their new teacher on the statutory induction day.
+The children will spend a morning in their new classroom meeting their new teacher during the wholeschool induction day.